shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 cp .traefik.yaml.sample /data/config_storage/traefik/traefik.yaml
 touch /data/config_storage/traefik/acme.json
 chmod 600 /data/config_storage/traefik/acme.json
-sudo docker network create intranet
 ```

- then `cp .env.sample .env` then `nano .env` and add your own passwords in.
+Then `cp .env.sample .env` then `nano .env` and add your own passwords in.

-for `config.yaml`, you may want to remove the contents after `permanent: true` or simply replace with your domain.
+For `config.yaml`, you may want to remove the contents after `permanent: true` or simply replace with your domain.

 The last thing, is find the domain, `holmlab.org` and replace it with your domain (there are 4!)